refaktory/kube-workspace/README.md

 The public key is used as an API token.
 Access to workspaces is only possible via SSH with the private key.

+## Usage - CLI

+The CLI provides a convenient shell interface for starting and stopping workspaces.

+See [Usage - Operator] for how to configure and deploy the server backend.

+### Installation:

+* Pip:
+  `pip install -e git+https://github.com/theduke/kube-workspaces.git#egg=version_subpkg&subdirectory=cli`

+* Nix/NixOS:
+  **Flakes must be enabled**
+  Run once: `nix run github:theduke/kube-workspaces.cli` Get shell: `nix shell -p github:theduke/kube-workspaces.cli`

+### Commands:

+* `kworkspaces start` - Start your workspace
+* `kworkspaces stop`- Stop your workspace

 ## Contributing

-If you use `nix` with flakes, you can run `nix develop` to get a development shell with all required dependencies.

 Helper commands:

 * `cargo xtask fmt` - Format all code (`cargo fmt` for Rust, `black` for CLI)
-* `cargo xtask lint` - Check and lint all code
+* `cargo xtask lint` - Lint all code
+* `cargo xtask test` - Run all tests
+* `cargo xtask ci` - Run all lints and tests as executed by the CI
 * `cargo xtask docker-build` - Build Docker image
 * `cargo xtask docker-publish` - Build Docker image and publish to image registry

+### Pre-PR validation

+Before submitting a pull request, run `cargo xtask ci` to execute all all available checks as run by the CI.

+This includes lints and tests for the CLI and the operator

+### Nix

+If you use `nix` with flakes, you can run `nix develop` to get a development shell with all required dependencies.